KOM Informatics Login Signup Documentation Blog

 Those that do have success mostly use aerobic intervals (Z4, Z5) as the primary modality.
 However anerobic intervals (Z6, Z7) and non-interval kj worked for some as well.
 This is not surprising considering there aren't that many adaptations, and there is significant overlap in how adaptations accrue as a result of training in different zones.

 In the end, selecting the initial modality to raise 20 minute power comes down to individual preference.
 A workout that a rider will perform will create more adaptations than one they won't.
 However, progress needs to be continually tested at regular intervals, and monitored with a tool like the PR/Workload Correlation Report to ensure an intervention is still delivering benefits.
-When it doesn't, that calls for a shift in strategy to ensure further progress.
+When it's doesn't, that calls for a shift in strategy to ensure further progress.

 +